How to Get Rid of Chest Wrinkles: 6 Effective Treatments for a Sun Damaged Cleavage

 You can pair these products with age-fighting creams and cleansers for even better results.
 These anti-wrinkle pads are appropriate for anyone looking for a non-invasive, affordable way to treat wrinkles on their chest, neck or face.

-There’s still a lot of uncertainty surrounding whether or not these pads actually work, but the dominant hypotheses is that the silicone helps encourage the body’s ability to produce more collagen, which leaves the chest with smoother, younger looking skin.
+There’s still a lot of uncertainty surrounding whether or not these pads actually work, but the dominant hypotheses is that the silicone helps encourage the body’s ability to produce more collagen, which leaves the chest with smoother and younger-looking skin.

 Cost: Ranges from $20 to $40 per pad.

 Want to treat sagging skin alongside wrinkles and sun damage?
-The chest region is just like the face, only it’s a bit thinner and less susceptible to maintaining its plumpness and firmness, which often triggers the appearance of loose skin that makes many women self-conscious.
 In addition to aging and sun damage, sagging skin is also caused by extreme weight loss.
 Luckily, there are several options for treating wrinkled and sagging chest skin simultaneously.

-Most doctors will also recommend creams alongside most of the treatment options.
-With the right combination of treatments, you really can achieve smooth, healthy skin in your chest area.
+Most doctors will also recommend creams alongside most treatment options.
+With the right combination of treatments, you really can achieve healthy skin in your chest area.